mpenalverguilera/ecommerce-website-clone/clone/README.md

 ## Description

-The aim of this project is to enhance my HTML5 and CSS3 skills, and implement best practices like mobile-first design by reinterpreting an already developed e-commerce website.
+The aim of this project is to enhance my HTML5 and CSS3 skills and implement best practices like mobile-first design by reinterpreting an already developed e-commerce website.

 ## Features